A mammogram is a low-dose x-ray picture of the breast.

 How do I get my results?

-You and your health care provider should get a written report of the results within 30 days after your mammogram.
+- You and your health care provider should get written results within 30 days after your mammogram.

 - Call if you don’t get your results.
 Don’t assume that everything is normal.